-The Goldfield Hotel is one of those Nevada properties that, despite a series of natural disasters and various owners, has continued to capture our attention for decades.
-Goldfield sprung to life in 1902, seemingly overnight, after large deposits of gold were discovered the surrounding hillsides.
-Thousands of people flocked to what was considered to be one of the last great gold rushes in the American West, catapulting the population from a few dozen to 20,000.
-To put it into perspective, more than $80 million dollars in gold stemmed from the mines outside Goldfield, which meant that the town had nothing but the best of the best for Goldfield residents, and anyone who wanted to visit and stay in the famous Goldfield Hotel, welcoming some of the most and successful politicians, bankers, ladies of the night, and gunslingers, too.
-Before long, Goldfield was Nevada’s most storied city, and the largest in the entire state.
+The Goldfield Hotel is one of those Nevada properties that, despite a series of natural disasters and changing hands between owners, has continued to capture global attention for decades.
+Goldfield sprang to life in 1902, and damn near overnight, after large deposits of gold were discovered on the surrounding hillsides.
+Thousands of people flocked to what was considered to be one of the last great gold rushes in the American West, catapulting the population from a few dozen to 20,000, forming the largest town in Nevada.

-Located in the heart of town in the middle of all the action, is the Goldfield Hotel.
-This building was one of the most opulent in Goldfield, and marketed as the finest hotel between San Francisco and Denver.
-Champagne was rumored to have flowed down the grand staircase on the opening ceremony, that celebrated the property’s 154 rooms that each featured telephones, electric lights, and a heating system… luxuries that most people hadn’t yet experienced and couldn’t afford, anyway.
+More than $80 million dollars in gold stemmed from the mines surrounding Goldfield, which promised nothing but the best of the best for Goldfield residents, and anyone who wanted to visit and stay in the famous Goldfield Hotel, welcoming some of the most and successful politicians, bankers, ladies of the night, gunslingers, and everyone else in between.
+Built in the heart of town, the Goldfield Hotel was one of the most opulent buildings in Goldfield, and acclaimed as the finest hotel between San Francisco and Denver.
+Champagne was rumored to have flowed down the grand staircase during the opening ceremony, which celebrated the property’s 154 rooms.
+Each room featured telephones, electric lights, and a heating system—all luxuries that, during the era, most people had yet to experience or couldn’t afford.
 The mahogany-paneled lobby was furnished with upholstered leather benches, crystal chandeliers, and gold-leaf ceilings.
-Plus, the property had an elevator—which was extremely rare during this era—which, running at 300 feet per minute, made it the most modern elevator west of the Mississippi and one of the fastest in the state.
+Plus, the property had an elevator—an extremely rare extravagance during the era—which, running at 300 feet per minute, made it the most modern elevator west of the Mississippi and the fastest in the state.

-As the hotel essentially redefined luxury, the property had no trouble with vacancies, appealing to the upper crust throughout the country.
 The man behind the hotel was George Wingfield, a successful and wealthy banker, mining magnate, and joint owner of the booming Goldfield Consolidated Mines Company.
 However, as with many boomtowns, Goldfield’s mines eventually dried up causing the population—and stream of hotel guests—to dwindle.
-The hotel went through a series of owners, including the US Army during WWII, and a private owner in the 80s who sank millions into renovations but never opened the Goldfield Hotel for business.
-The Goldfield Hotel’s current owner, Red Roberts, did little to change the property after purchasing it in 2003.
+The hotel went through a series of owners, including the US Army during WWII, and a private owner in the 1980s who sank millions into renovations, but never opened the Goldfield Hotel for business.
+The Goldfield Hotel’s last owner, Red Roberts, did little to change the property after purchasing it in 2003.
 Today, Red Roberts’ son owns the hotel, with inconsistently offered tours available.
 While touring this alleged “portal to the underworld” is hit and miss, you take a guided tour of the fascinating (and also plenty haunted) Goldfield Historic High School across the street.

 Other visitors have noticed a strong tobacco odor, thought to come from Wingfield’s ghost.
 Two other spirits are said to haunt the property; one of a woman who hanged herself and another of a man who jumped to his death off the roof of the hotel.
-And then there’s the “The Stabber” who is said to randomly attack those who cross the threshold with a large knife.
-An array of ghost hunters and paranormal experts have visited the property [and filmed a series of reality shows], ranking it as one of the “Scariest Places on Earth,” and even going as far as declaring the Goldfield Hotel as one of the seven portals to the underworld.
+And then there’s “The Stabber,” who is said to randomly attack those who cross the threshold with a large knife.
+An array of ghost hunters, and paranormal experts have visited the property (and filmed a series of reality shows), ranking it as one of the “Scariest Places on Earth,” and even going as far as declaring the Goldfield Hotel as a portal to the underworld.

-The Goldfield Hotel is part of the National Historic District Goldfield is protected by.
-Though little is being done with historic preservation at the Goldfield Hotel, a portion of your admission does in fact go directly to toward the historic preservation efforts in the greater Goldfield area.
-As a window into Nevada’s Wild West past and a valuable historical resource, please consider making a donation, or to become a member of the Goldfield Historical Society, click here.
+The Goldfield Hotel is part of a National Historic District.
+As a window into Nevada’s Wild West past and a valuable historical resource, please consider making a donation, or becoming a member of the Goldfield Historical Society.